-As we approached the second of just six stops across the state of Oregon, I couldn't help but noticed the cold setting in.
-It was still mid-afternoon and my hands felt stiff and frozen against the handholds of my trekking poles.
-The last few days the weather had shifted dramatically, from summer-like temperatures to the cold, more indicative of late fall.
+As we approached the second of just six stops across the state of Oregon, I couldn't help but notice the cold setting in.
+It was mid-afternoon, yet my hands felt stiff and frozen against the handholds of my trekking poles.
+Over the last few days, the weather had shifted dramatically from summer-like temperatures to the cold typically more indicative of late fall.
 Crater Lake was going to be an important resupply for us.
-We had begun to realize that some of the clothing that had served us so well over the last few months, needed to be replaced with warmer and more weather resistant articles.
-This was going to be challenging, as Mazama campground was in the middle of Crater Lake National Park, with no access to shops.
-Thankfully, we had been told that there was a mobile signal available, so we would be able to order items from Amazon.com and have them delivered to a town further up the trail.
+We had begun to realize that some of the clothing that had served us so well over the last few months needed to be replaced with warmer and more weather resistant articles.
+This was going to be challenging, as Mazama campground was in the middle of Crater Lake National Park, which had no access to shops.
+Thankfully, we had been told that there was mobile signal available, so we would likely be able to order items from Amazon and have them delivered to a town further up the trail.

 As you might imagine, we were overjoyed to finally arrive at the hotel that night.
-A large group of hikers had been racing towards the hotel for the last three days, for two distinct reasons.
-The first was the legendary all-you-can-eat breakfast buffet, a meal that we had been hearing about for over 500 miles from thru-hikers traveling southbound.
-The second and perhaps more pressing reason was the massive storm system that had been heading our way for the last week.
-We had been warned that the inclement weather would bring with it massive amounts of rain, ice and snow and would likely last for days.
-The first few drops began to fall as we climbed the stone steps and walked through the front door.
+A large group of hikers had been racing towards the hotel for the last three days for two distinct reasons: the first was the legendary all-you-can-eat breakfast buffet, a meal that we had been hearing about for over 500 miles from thru-hikers traveling southbound, and the second (and perhaps more pressing reason) was the massive storm system that had been heading our way for the last week.
+We had been warned that the inclement weather would bring with it massive amounts of rain, ice and snow, and would likely last for days.
+The first few drops began to fall just as we climbed the stone steps and walked through the front door.

-We met the rest of the gang, already a few rounds down at the bar.
-Surprised at how clean we already looked, we told them where to access the showers by the pool.
+Sam rushed off to the front desk and came back beaming.
+Before she even said it, I knew she had managed to get tokens.
+After running our filthy clothes through the washer and dryer, we got dressed and headed for the large and very inviting bar.
+On our way there, we met the rest of the gang, most of them already a few rounds in.
+Surprised by how clean we looked, we told them where to access the showers by the pool.
 By this time, it was pitch black outside and absolutely pouring with rain.
 None of us fancied the prospect of going back outside to find a campsite, and the group had already pooled some cash together to buy a room.
-We realized that if we could cram 18 hikers in a single room, we could reduce the cost to stay down to a very reasonable $20 per person.
+We realized that if we could cram about a dozen hikers in a single room, we could quickly reduce the cost to stay down to a very reasonable $20 per person.
 Without a second thought, we were in.
-As one can imagine space on the floor was at a premium that night, but at least everyone stayed warm and dry.
+As one can imagine, space on the floor was at a premium that night, but at least everyone stayed warm and dry.

 The next morning, we awoke just in time to catch the breakfast buffet.
-We loaded up on bacon, eggs, waffles, fruit and almost anything else you could imagine, before returning to the bar to spend much of the day relaxing.
+We loaded up on bacon, eggs, waffles, fruit, and almost anything else you could imagine before returning to the bar to spend much of the day relaxing (drinking).
 The storm outside had not subsided and in fact seemed to be getting worse.
-No one had any desire to leave the warmth of the roaring fires in the Great Room.
-I glanced out of one of the windows into the driving rains outside and felt sorry for any hikers still out there.
+No one had any desire to leave the warmth of the roaring fire in the Great Room.
+I glanced out of one of the windows into the driving rain outside and felt sorry for any hikers still out there.

-During the day, some of the other hikers had been sharing stories with a very wealthy couple, who were fascinated by the Pacific Crest Trail.
-That night they quietly paid for another room for us all to share, for which we were all incredibly thankful.
-Later that night, everyone ended up downstairs in the onsite movie theater, watching a screening of 'The Shining'.
-We had learned from staff, that this was the hotel they had used throughout many of the pickup shots in the film.
+During the day, some of the other hikers had been sharing stories with a very wealthy couple who were fascinated by the PCT.
+That night, they quietly paid for another room for us all to share, for which we were all incredibly thankful.
+Later that night, everyone ended up downstairs in the onsite movie theater watching a screening of 'The Shining.'
+We had learned from staff that this was the hotel they had used throughout many of the pickup shots in the film.
 As Sam and I squeezed together, eating popcorn and basking in the glow of the movie screen, I felt so incredibly lucky to have shared this adventure alongside the love of my life.

 Oregon was a blur of so many amazing experiences, but some of the most memorable occurred towards the end of the state.
 We decided to take the 'Eagle Creek' alternate, a trail that could only be described as magical.
-Waterfalls cascaded into a deep and narrow gorge, covered with emerald moss.
-The trail in many places had been cut into the steep cliffs of the gorge, even traveling behind one of the larger waterfalls.
-It was the last stretch of trail, before arriving in the town Cascade Locks.
-Cascade Locks is famous for its 'Bridge of the Gods', a steel truss, cantilever bridge, that crosses the vast Columbia River into the state of Washington.
+Waterfalls cascaded into a deep and narrow gorge covered with emerald moss.
+In many places, the trail had been cut into the steep cliffs of the gorge, even traveling behind one of the larger waterfalls.
+It was the last stretch of trail before arriving in the town of Cascade Locks.
+Cascade Locks is famous for the 'Bridge of the Gods', a steel truss cantilever bridge that crosses the vast Columbia River into the state of Washington.

-The following day, we spent much as we did the first.
+The following day was spent much like the first.
 We were walking along the main road when we saw a Honda Civic swerve and screech to a halt.
 Out jumped Mark, another hiker who had dropped off trail a couple of hundred miles back.
-We couldn't believe the luck.
-He had spent the last month traveling along the west coast, and now he was beginning the long drive home to Ohio.
+We couldn't believe our luck.
+He told us that he had spent the last month or so traveling along the west coast and was only now beginning the long drive back home to Ohio.
 What a small world!

-At sunset, we finally crossed the steel truss bridge soaring high over the Columbia River while hooting and hollering.
-I looked down through the grating to the dappled water far below, as we took our first steps into Washington State.
+At sunset, we finally crossed the steel truss bridge which soared high above the Columbia River.
+Hooting and hollering, we looked down through the grating to the dappled water far below and took our first steps into Washington State.